 Leave Your Legacy to Actor's Express

 When you join the Actor’s Express Legacy Society, you help us continue to create groundbreaking work that challenges and inspires.
-Many vehicles exist to structure planned gifts including bequests, charitable remainder trusts, charitable lead trusts, life insurance, retirement plans and charitable gift annuities.
 Explore the various opportunities to leave a legacy to Actor’s Express, and tailor gifts that can benefit AE for years to come.

-For more information on joining the Actor's Express Legacy Society or questions about any of the giving options described below, email Major Gifts Officer Kristen Silton at [email protected].
+For more information on joining the Actor's Express Legacy Society or questions about any of the giving options described below, email Managing Director Alex Scollon at [email protected].

 Bequests in your will or living trust play a critical role in helping Actor’s Express secure the future of its programming.
 Bequests are gifts by will in the form of cash, securities or other property, and may be fully deducted in determining federal and state taxes on your estate.
 Including Actor’s Express in your will is both flexible -- you are free to alter your plan any time -- and versatile -- you can give a specific amount or percentage of your estate, or make your gift contingent on certain events.
 You can invest in Actor’s Express tomorrow without giving away any of your assets today.

 Naming Actor’s Express as a beneficiary of your retirement plan is a great way to include the theatre as part of your estate while maximizing the benefit to your loved ones.
-Due to tax regulations, the transfer of plan assets to family members, other than the spouse, at the death of the plan participant may trigger two federal taxes - estate tax and income tax - potentially consuming up to 70% of plan assets and leaving little to family members.
-Leaving other estate assets like cash, stock, or real estate to family members while making a charitable gift of plan assets could provide a major gift to Actor’s Express at minimal cost to heirs.
+Due to tax regulations, the transfer of plan assets to family members, other than the spouse, at the death of the plan participant may trigger two federal taxes -- estate tax and income tax -- potentially consuming up to 70% of plan assets and leaving little to family members.
+Leaving other estate assets like cash, stock or real estate to family members while making a charitable gift of plan assets could provide a major gift to Actor’s Express at minimal cost to heirs.